Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/taxonomies.md

 * 12 Monetary Support - Multiple Organizations
 * 19 Nonmonetary Support Not Elsewhere Classified (N.E.C.)

-**IRS 1023-EZ Purpose Codes**
+## IRS 1023-EZ Purpose Codes

+When applying for tax exempt status from the IRS, nonprofit founders report organizational purpose codes on the 1023 form.
+These codes differ from the NTEE taxonomies in that each code is binary (yes/no), and they are NOT mutually exclusive, so a nonprofit mission can fulfill one or several of these purposes.

+The IRS has started releasing some of the meta-data for 1023-EZ forms.
 Instructions for completing IRS 1023-EZ mission codes pp 6-7 [FORM](https://www.irs.gov/pub/irs-pdf/i1023ez.pdf)

 * Religious Purpose [yes/no]
 * Educational Purpose [yes/no]